Europium

-Europium is a chemical element with the symbol Eu and atomic number 63.
-Europium is the most reactive lanthanide by far, having to be stored under an inert fluid to protect it from atmospheric oxygen or moisture.
-Europium is also the softest lanthanide, as it can be dented with a fingernail and easily cut with a knife.
-When oxidation is removed a shiny-white metal is visible.
-Europium was isolated in 1901 and is named after the continent of Europe.
-Being a typical member of the lanthanide series, europium usually assumes the oxidation state +3, but the oxidation state +2 is also common.
+Europium is a chemical element; it has symbol Eu and atomic number 63.
+It is a silvery-white metal of the lanthanide series that reacts readily with air to form a dark oxide coating.
+Europium is the most chemically reactive, least dense, and softest of the lanthanides.
+It is soft enough to be cut with a knife.
+Europium was discovered in 1896, provisionally designated as Σ; in 1901, it was named after the continent of Europe.
+Europium usually assumes the oxidation state +3, like other members of the lanthanide series, but compounds having oxidation state +2 are also common.
 All europium compounds with oxidation state +2 are slightly reducing.
-Europium has no significant biological role and is relatively non-toxic as compared to other heavy metals.
+Europium has no significant biological role but is relatively non-toxic compared to other heavy metals.
 Most applications of europium exploit the phosphorescence of europium compounds.
 Europium is one of the rarest of the rare-earth elements on Earth.

-Characteristics
+Etymology

+Its discoverer, Eugène-Anatole Demarçay, named the element after the continent of Europe.

 Physical properties

-Europium is a ductile metal with a hardness similar to that of lead.
-It crystallizes in a body-centered cubic lattice.
-Some properties of europium are strongly influenced by its half-filled electron shell.
-Europium has the second lowest melting point and the lowest density of all lanthanides.